 Life insurance can provide a valuable investment and/or a vital form of financial security in the event of the premature passing of a family breadwinner.
 While life insurance can provide a substantial benefit, many policyholders and beneficiaries find that their claim is denied despite the insured fulfilling the duty to make premium payments for years.
-As an experienced Miami life insurance claims attorney, I have provided an overview of some common mistakes that undercut the benefits provided by a life insurance policy.
+Here are some common mistakes that can undercut the benefits provided by a life insurance policy:

 Allowing Excessive Delay in Obtaining Coverage